-Edwards’ 7 3s help No. 11 Houston escape Tulsa 66-64 - NewsBreak
+Edwards’ 7 3s Help No. 11 Houston Escape Tulsa 66-64 - NewsBreak

-Already without star Marcus Sasser and guard Tramon Mark for the rest of the season, Houston (15-2, 4-0 American Athletic Conference) lost point guard Jamal Shead to an ankle injury in the first half.
-Edwards, who recently recovered from his own ankle sprain, carried the load, making 10 of 21 shots overall and 7 of 15 3-pointers.

-Houston led 64-52 before Tulsa frantically rallied in the final three minutes.
-A 3-pointer by Jeriah Horne, who led Tulsa with 24 points, followed by a trio of 3-pointers by Sam Griffin in a span of 1:37 brought the Golden Hurricanes within 66-64 with 1:03 to play.
+Kyler Edwards made seven 3-pointers as part of his 29 points, and No. 11 Houston held off several rallies by Tulsa for a 66-64 win on Saturday night.

-Ramon Walker got a key offensive rebound as Houston ran the clock down to 6 seconds before Tulsa got a final chance to tie.
-Freshman guard Anthony Pritchard missed a game-tying layup with a second to play, and the team’s second chance came with just 0.4 left, but the 3-pointer was blocked.
+Tulsa freshman guard Anthony Pritchard missed a game-tying layup with a second to play, and the Golden Hurricanes had another chance with 0.4 seconds remaining but Houston blocked Sam Griffin’s 3-point attempt.

-“Give Horne credit,” Sampson said.
-“He’s a senior that wants to win, Tulsa always plays us tough here and that’s mainly because they have a bunch of tough kids and a coach that won’t let them quit.

-“Our kids were on fumes the second half.
-Every time we come up here, it’s just crazy.
-Coach Haith and his kids, they fight ...
-I don’t think I’ve ever seen a year with injuries over an extended period of time like this.
-But also, we’re 4-0 in the conference and we’ve only played one home conference game.
-I’m proud of our kids, I’m proud of our program. “
+Houston (15-2, 4-0 American Athletic Conference) also got 10 points from Reggie Chaney.

+Horne popped in four 3-pointers in the first nine minutes of the second half, the final one cutting Houston’s lead to 50-49 after trailing 38-21 at the half.

+Houston limited Tulsa to just 25% shooting in the first half and led comfortably after an early 15-2 run.

-Walker made a wild 3-pointer of his own at the buzzer to conclude the first half.
-Darrien Jackson jarred the ball loose as Walker started his shot, but he managed to get a grasp and fling it in from 24 feet.
+Tulsa stayed within striking distance until the Cougars closed the half on a 9-0 run in the final 1:24, capped by Ramon Walker’s 3-pointer at the buzzer.
+Tulsa’s Darrien Jackson jarred the ball loose as Walker started his shot, but Walker managed to get a grasp and fling it in from 24 feet.

-“Without those two plays (the shot and the late offensive rebound), we don’t win the game,” Edwards said.

 BIG PICTURE